Azure-Samples/iothub-to-azure-maps-geofencing/CONTRIBUTING.md

-# Contributing to [project-title]
+# Contributing to Implement IoT spatial analytics codebase

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.microsoft.com.